 www.driftlessorganics.com

 In 1993, at the sprightly ages of 11 and 9 years old, We, Josh and Noah Engel, had a vision to become a sustainable AND successful organic farm, renowned for producing high quality goods.
-Entering our 15th farming season, and our 3rd year as a CSA farm, we are well on our way to achieving that goal.
+Entering our 16th farming season, and our 4th year as a CSA farm, we are well on our way to achieving that goal.
 Join us, from the beginning of June until the middle of October, for a CSA season you are sure to never forget.
-We shall set forth upon you those vegetable goodies that you just can't get enough of such as sweet corn, tomatoes, melons and broccoli (plus much, much more!).
+We shall set forth upon you those vegetable goodies that you just can’t get enough of such as sweet corn, tomatoes, melons and broccoli (plus much, much more!).
 This year we are excited to offer sunflower oIl shares, organic pastured beef packs and 2 storage boxes in time for the holiday season.
-All of this, plus a newsletter with recipes and stories from the farm and a fall harvest party too boot;does it get any better than that?
-We offer every-week shares or every-other week shares and pick up sites are at the Dane County Farmer's Market, The Mermaid Cafe on Winnebago St., and on the Westside of Madison, on Piedmont Ave.
+All of this, plus a newsletter with recipes and stories from the farm and a fall harvest party too boot—does it get any better than that?
+We offer every-week shares or every-other week shares and pick up sites are at the Dane County Farmer’s Market, in Viroqua and at our farm.
 Visit us at www.driftlessorganics.com for more information and prices.

 John & Dena Schlitz